georgejudah/pomorodo_timer_clock/README.md

 HOW_TO_USE:
 1.Decide on the task to be done.
-2.Set the pomodoro timer (traditionally to 25 minutes).[1]
+2.Set the pomodoro timer (traditionally to 25 minutes).
 3.Work on the task.
-4.End work when the timer rings and put a checkmark on a piece of paper.[5]
+4.End work when the timer rings and put a checkmark on a piece of paper.
 5.If you have fewer than four checkmarks, take a short break (3–5 minutes) and then return to step 2; otherwise continue to step 6.
 6.After four pomodoros, take a longer break (15–30 minutes), reset your checkmark count to zero, then go to step 1.